zptang1210/RealsenseArUcoTracking/readme.md

 * id: To specify the id of the marker that you want to generate in ArUcoGenerator.py
 * visualize: visualize the result
 * grey_color: the color for masking the RGB image after aligning with the depth image (no need to change)

+## Usage
+* ArUco marker generation: set the properties *dict_to_use* and *id* in config.json, and run 'python ArUcoGenerator.py'.
+The program will generate the marker with corresponding id from the given dictionary, and save it to the tag folder.
+* ArUco marker detection:  run 'python ArUcoDetector.py'.
+The program will show a window of real-time result.
+If property *visualize* is set true in config.json, the program will collect 3d points detected from every 20s, and plot them out.
+The 3d points is in the camera's coordinate system, where the origin sits in the center of the camera sensor, the x-axis directs to the right, the y-axis directs downward, and z-axis directs forward (see the SDK document for further details).
+All detected points are saved in *trajectory* variable of a TrajectoryTracker object.
+It is a dictionary object of the form like {id1: [(timestamp, x, y, z), ...], id2: ..., ...}

 ## Reference
 1. https://www.pyimagesearch.com/2020/12/21/detecting-aruco-markers-with-opencv-and-python/